Mobile Friendly SEO

 Once you have a mobile-friendly site, it’s time to promote it.
 Here’s how digital marketers can launch campaigns that maximize mobile traffic:

-Use analytics tools like Google Analytics to track mobile visitor behavior and refine your strategies.
+Utilize analytics tools like Google Analytics to monitor mobile visitor behavior and refine your marketing strategies.

 Case Studies of Mobile Optimization Success